Carl Wilhelm Jessen: Ships and actions

 As the British could not manage to refloat Prins Christian Frederick, they set fire to her the next day.
 The Danish dead were buried in the churchyard at Odden, where an appropriate monument can still be found.
 Jessen, who was himself wounded in the fight, was taken to Gothenburg where he was exchanged, and where the British ships were repaired.
 For the rest of the war Jessen commanded the Trekroner Fort (at the northern approach to Copenhagen harbour), together with a division of gunboats.
 In 1815 Jessen sailed by private ship to the West Indies where in 1822, after his retirement from the Navy, he became Governor of St. Thomas.
 He remained Governor until his death on 30 March 1823.

 Personal life

 On 27 August 1794, Jessen married Anne Margrethe Erichsen (8 December 1764 – 27 December 1845), daughter of senior civil servant Jon Erichsen.
 He was the elder brother of author and translator Juliane Marie Jessen.
-He is buried at St Thomas, where there is still a memorial, although his body was later was disinterred and removed to the naval Holmens Cemetery in Copenhagen, på Holmen in Copenhagen in 1901.
+He was buried at St Thomas, where there is still a memorial, although his body was later disinterred and removed to the naval Holmens Cemetery in Copenhagen.